A Casual Start in Labor

 I was able to bluff my way across town to make the delivery, doing my best to ruin the transmission on the tractor the whole way.
 I still can imagine Dad laughing about the whole experiment, but also wringing his hands worrying about whether I would find a way to kill someone on the way.
 But where did those minimal skills come from?

 Dad would take me out on the road on line runs (line runs were out on open roads, as opposed to within the cities) about the state of Arizona on days when no one else wanted to work; in particular, holidays.
-Later on, I would figure out he would sometimes to take these runs… just to relax.
-Sounds funny, I know, but he liked to get out on holidays of all times because the roads were relatively quiet back in 1980.
-I enjoyed the jump seat, even though the tractors did not have A/C in them and there was no air-ride suspension on the jump seat.
-It was like riding on the vehicle frame and without that A/C driving truck in Arizona in the summer was absolutely miserable, but it was on the roads and I always enjoyed traveling by vehicle.
+Later on, I would figure out he would sometimes take these runs… just to relax.
+Sounds funny, I know, but he liked to get out on holidays of all times because the roads were relatively quiet back in the late 70’s.
+I enjoyed the passenger seat, also known as a jump seat, even though the tractors did not have A/C in them and there was no air-ride suspension on the jump seat.
+It was like riding on the vehicle frame and without that A/C?
+Well, it was like driving truck in Arizona in the summer was paying penance for terrible sins.
+But we were out on the roads and I always enjoyed traveling by vehicle transport.
 That used to be the American way.

 Back to this story at hand.
 Up until this point, my experience was pretty much riding as a yard hostler on the back of a tractor and a few trips where I just rode along with Dad for company.
 I remember how he used to drive down the road reading paperback novels.
 Sounds dangerous as hell, but I actually learned how to do it safely myself later in life, but that’s another story altogether.